Iipal/libsalloc/DOCS.md

 ### `void *salloc_copy(salloc_t *__dst, void *__src, salloc_size_t __nbytes)`
 Copies `__nbytes` bytes from memory area `__src` to static buffer in `__dst`.

+> This method will NOT change `__dst` cursor.
+Be careful with new s-allocations after calling this method, because you can override copied data.

 #### Params
  - `__dst`: destination pointer to `salloc_t` object.